-The following five California English-language arts content academic standards from the Writing Strategies strand are assessed on the CAHSEE by 12 test questions and are represented in this booklet by 22 released test questions.
+The following five California English-language arts content academic standards from the Writing Strategies strand are assessed on the CAHSEE and are represented in this booklet by 13 released test questions.
 These questions represent only a few of the ways in which these standards may be assessed on the CAHSEE.